art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Agent Types

-A kind of agent, e.g., Artist, Corporate Body, Copyrigth Representative, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#agent-types).
+A kind of agent, e.g., Artist, Corporate Body, Copyright Representative, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#agent-types).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource